 When an agent connects to the Management Server, it is provided with sets of properties that it uses to configure its correct running state.
-Foglight for Hyper-V stores agent properties on the Management Server.
+Hyper-V Monitoring in Foglight Evolve Cloud stores agent properties on the Management Server.

 a Select an agent and click Edit Properties.